The UPC System

-The biggest change in decades in the grant and enforcement of patents in Europe is on its way with the planned introduction of a new European patent system.
-This new system will create opportunities, as well as risks, so it is vital to fully understand the changes and implications for your Intellectual Property strategy.
+The biggest change for decades in the grant and enforcement of patents in Europe has been in the making for a number of years, with the planned introduction of a new European patent system.

-The new system will revolve around two new features: the Unitary Patent (UP) and the Unified Patent Court (UPC).
-The UP will be a single patent right covering most of the EU as an alternative to conventional European Patents (EPs).
-The UPC will act as a single litigation forum for disputes involving not only UPs but also EPs.
+The new system is set to revolve around two new features: the Unitary Patent (UP) and the Unified Patent Court (UPC).
+The UP is proposed as a single patent right covering most of the EU as an alternative to conventional European Patents (EPs).
+The UPC is proposed to act as a single litigation forum for disputes involving not only UPs but also EPs.

 Many EU countries have ratified the UPC Agreement, although following Brexit, the UK government stated that it would no longer be seeking membership of the UPC after initially ratifying.